On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Windows Malware Detection

-\textbf{Realistic attack (to protect against):} We consider AIMED, a problem-space black-box attack \cite{castro2019aimed}.
-AIMED injects perturbations to the malware PE file in order to create variants of the malware and runs a genetic algorithm to make these variants evolve.
+\textbf{Realistic adversarial attack (to protect against).} We consider AIMED, a problem-space black-box attack \cite{castro2019aimed}.
+AIMED injects perturbations to the malware PE file in order to create variants of the malware, and runs a genetic algorithm to make these variants evolve.
 The attack aims to optimize four components: functionality, misclassification, similarity, and generation number.
-The algorithm tries to optimize the We have applied a set of 10 perturbations, as recommended by Castro et al. \cite{castro2019aimed} in order to reduce the number of invalid examples.
-In order to check if the generated malware is still functional, we send it to a sandbox.
+As recommended by the results of the original AIMED implementation \cite{castro2019aimed}, the number of perturbations is 10 in order to reduce invalid examples.
+The generated malware files are sent for execution to a sandbox, for a functionality check.
+The sandbox setup is the one used by \cite{castro2019aimed} for AIMED evaluation.
 If functional, statistical features are extracted and fed to the classifier, which evaluates if the perturbed malware is evasive.
 On average, it takes 1 - 2 minutes to process a single example of PE files.

-The output of AIMED is an actual PE file that is functional and simultaneously preserves its maliciousness.
-Therefore, we consider AIMED the most realistic attack among the three that we presented above.

-\textbf{Unrealistic attacks (for hardening):} We again use the PGD implementation from ART \cite{nicolae2018adversarial} as an unconstrained unrealistic attack.
+\textbf{Unrealistic adversarial attacks (for hardening).} We again use the PGD implementation from ART \cite{nicolae2018adversarial} as an unconstrained unrealistic attack.
 We also consider MoEvA2 \cite{simonetto2021unified}, a generic framework for constrained feature-space adversarial attacks that are based on genetic algorithms.
 MoEvA2 comes with a generic objective function that considers perturbation size, classification results, and constraint satisfaction.
 We identify immutability constraints based on the PE format description and structure given by Microsoft.
 We also extract feature dependency constraints from the original PE file examples we collected and those generated by AIMED.
 For example, the sum of binary features set to 1 that describe API imports should be less than the value of features \texttt{api\_nb}, which represents the total number of imports on the PE file.
-In our experiments, we use MoEvA2 as described above as well as an alternative version where we remove the constraints in order to simulate an unconstrained attack.
+In our experiments, we use MoEvA2 as described above, as well as an alternative version where we remove the constraints in order to simulate an unconstrained attack.
 We will refer to this version as \emph{U-MoEvA2}.